United Heavy Machinery

 As a Russian open joint-stock company, shares in OMZ may be publicly traded subject to terms of constitutive documents and merger agreements.

+History

 OMZ was formed in 1996 in the incorporation of Ural Machine-Building Plants with ZSMK.
 Izhora Plants merged with OMZ in 1999 and the company was renamed OMZ (Uralmash-Izhora Group).
 In 2003 the company combined with Pilsen Steel and Škoda JS, the former steel and nuclear subsidiaries of Škoda Works.
 In 2008 CHETENG Engineering also joined.
 OMZ is a 50% owner of the Uralmash Machine-Building Corporation formed in a 2007 agreement with Metalloinvest.

 The company's shares were delisted from the Moscow and London stock exchanges in 2014 "due to the economic inexpedience of supporting the insignificant free-float of less than 0.33% of the capital."

+Operation

+PJSC EMZ is engaged in industrial technology development, invests in technological assets with growth potential in strategic industries.